How To Calculate Hours Worked? (Formulas and Examples)

 Overtime is the term used to describe the extra hours that an employee works beyond their regular work hours.

-As per the Fair Labor Standards Act (FLSA), employers are required to pay a rate of 1.5 times the regular hourly rate for overtime work.
+Under the Fair Labor Standards Act (FLSA), employers are required to pay 1.5 times the regular hourly rate for overtime work.

 This means that if employees make $12 per hour and work overtime, they will earn $18 per hour for every hour worked over their regular hours.

-For instance, if an employee works 45 hours a week, with the first 40 hours at the regular rate of $12 per hour, the remaining 5 hours will be paid at the overtime rate of $18 per hour.
+For instance, if an employee works 45 hours a week, the first 40 hours are paid at the regular rate of $12 per hour, and the remaining 5 hours are paid at the overtime rate of $18 per hour.

 Therefore, the employee's total pay for the week will be calculated as follows: ($12 x 40) + ($18 x 5) = $480 + $90 = $570.